pivlab/pivlab-website/_members/jill_hoffman.md

 ---

-Jill is a first year student in the Computational Bioscience program.
-She recieved her bachelors degree in Biochemsitry from the University of Colorado Denver.
-Her previous research involved creating a highthrough put method of modeling protein mutations.
+Jill is a first-year student in the Computational Bioscience program.
+She received her bachelor's degree in Biochemistry from the University of Colorado Denver.
+Her previous research involved creating a high-throughput method for modeling protein mutations.